If you’re reading this wondering if you should stop using AES-GCM in some standard protocol (TLS 1.3), the short answer is “No, you’re fine”.

 When you start getting collisions, you can break CBC mode, as this video demonstrates:

 This is significantly smaller than the you expect from AES.

-Cryptographers estimate that AES-128 will have a post-quantum security level of 64 bits, AES-192 will have a post-quantum security level of 96 bits, and AES-256 will have a post-quantum security level of 128 bits.
+With respect to the number of attempts needed to find the correct key, cryptographers estimate that AES-128 will have a post-quantum security level of 64 bits, AES-192 will have a post-quantum security level of 96 bits, and AES-256 will have a post-quantum security level of 128 bits.

 This is because Grover’s quantum search algorithm can search unsorted items in time, which can be used to reduce the total number of possible secrets from to .
-This cuts the security level, expressed in bits, in half.
+This effectively cuts the security level, expressed in bits, in half.